Siren Issues a Voluntary Allergy Alert on Undeclared Cashews and Almond Butter in Birthday Cake Bites

 Company Announcement

-The Birthday Cake 1.7 oz Bites were distributed through select Target stores.
+The Birthday Cake 1.7 oz Bites were distributed through select Target stores nationwide.

 The product can be identified by the Birthday Cake 1.7oz Bites Bag UPC: 8-62768-00048-3 the caddie UPC: 8-62768-00049-0, and one of the four lot codes found on a stamp on the front of the bag: 21326, 21335, 21336 and 21340.